enazoe/yolo-tensorrt/README.md

     ```
 the code generate the libdetector.so lib, and the test code

+If you want to use the generated libdetector.so lib in your own project,the cmake file perhaps could help you at scripts dir.

 __note:__ when the platform is jetson nano the gencode arch must be set _compute_53,code=sm_53_